fraunhofer-igd-iva/create-nxtstart-app/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
 - Webstart creates a `/webstart.config.json` file in the project root.
 This file contains the preinstalled examples and can be removed once you don't want to use the default landing page and default NavBar tabs.

+## Code Style

+To enforce code style, ESLint is installed by default and Prettier can be installed additionally.
+Run the lint run configuration in the `package.json` to check for errors or setup automatic linting, the steps to do that depend on your code editor.

 ## I18n - Internationalization